-My recipe may be a little different than most that claim to be “authentic” but truth be told there are as many different Tiramisu recipes as there are Italian grandmothers, each with their own little twist.
+My tiramisu recipe may be a little different than most that claim to be “authentic tiramisu,” but truth be told, there are as many different recipes as there are Italian grandmothers, each with its own little twist.
 Some of which aren’t really tiramisu at all.

-Let’s start by gathering the ingredients we need to make Tiramisu.
-In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.
+Let’s start by gathering the ingredients we need to make Authentic Italian Tiramisu.
+In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.